WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **Interplanetary Science**: *Aired as an episode of [Spectrum](/about-the-american-archive/projects/net-catalog/series/spectrum).*<br/>
 **An Interview with Linus Pauling**:  program, produced by the National Film Board of Canada.  *Aired as an episode of [Perspectives](/about-the-american-archive/projects/net-catalog/series/perspectives).*<br/>
 **Interview with Sergeant Shriver**: 30 minute program, produced by NET and initially distributed by NET in 1964. *Aired as an episode of [At Issue](/about-the-american-archive/projects/net-catalog/series/at-issue).*<br/>
-**Intolleranza**: 90 minute program, produced by WGBH and initially distributed by NET in 1966.
+**Intolleranza**: 90 minute program, produced by GBH and initially distributed by NET in 1966.
 It was originally shot on videotape. *Aired as an episode of [NET Festival](/about-the-american-archive/projects/net-catalog/series/net-festival).*<br/>
 **Introducing Roy Buchanan**: 90 minute program, produced by the NET Division of the Educational Broadcasting Corporation and initially distributed by NET in 1971.
 It was originally shot in color.<br />
 **The Intruders**: 30 minute program, produced by Highroad Productions and initially distributed by NET in 1964.
 It was originally shot on film.<br />
 **The Iron Horse**<br />